domoritz/tvcg-journal-typst/CONTRIBUTING.md

 typship dev
 ```

+Then compile the templates against the development version of the package:
+- Journal: `typst compile template/journal.typ --root template/`
-Then run `typst compile template/main.typ --root template/` to compile the template against the development version of the package.
-If you want to use the released version of the tvcg-journal package, delete the local symlink with `typship clean`.
+- Conference: `typst compile template/conference.typ --root template/`

+If you want to use the released version of the ieee-vgtc package, delete the local symlink with `typship clean`.

 ## Alternative linking